Special Education, B.A.

 Candidates who complete the B.A. in Special Education program can receive an Alaska Teaching Certificate with an Endorsement in Special Education (Grades K-12) from the Alaska Department of Education & Early Development.

-Courses are offered at the Juneau campus and through e-Learning (online and via audio conference).
+Courses are offered at the Juneau campus and through a variety of virtual platforms.
 The e-Learning option allows candidates who live and work in Alaska’s remote and rural communities to remain in their home communities while completing their degrees.

 Admission to Senior Year Practicum and Student Teaching